sharktacos/OpenColorIO-configs/docs/Nuke.md

 ## Input Transforms

 In Nuke the input transform is set in the color space dropdown menu of a Read node.

+Let's discuss some of the difficulties with inputting camera footage in VFX and how ACES greatly simplify and improve this.

 Knowing the right color space to choose for film plates can often be confusing.
 The files, typically DPX sequences or Prores clips, are often in the wrong color space.
 A client will for example say that the Prores movie is in Rec.709 when it is rather obviously in log, although what particular flavor of log is a mystery.
 Is it Cineon?
 Log-C?
 REDlog?
 Log3G10?
 If we knew the camera that was used this would be easier to determine, but this information is often unknown.
 To make matters worse, it's not uncommon to have a double log space applied, say cineon on top of Log-C. It's really a wild west out there.

 All of that thankfully becomes much simpler with ACES.
 In it's the core aim of ACES to unify the workflow so that there is consistency and predicability throughout every step of the film prodction pipeline.
 DPX files are not used at all, and instead the far superior EXR format is used (it is superior because it contains more file information at a smaller size than a DPX, so win win).
 That brings us down to four color spaces.